NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 #### 8.6.1 Opportunities for improvement ####

-The Quality Management Team identifies and selects opportunities for improvement, and implements actions based on the *Quality System Procedure - Management Review*.
+The Quality Management Team identifies and selects opportunities for improvement, and implements actions based on the [*Quality System Procedure - Management Review*](QSPs/Management Review.md).

 #### 8.6.2 Customer Feedback ####

 Customer feedback is always encouraged, both positive and negative.
-The Quality Management Team analyzes positive feedback for opportunities to improve, and negative feedback is handled in accordance with *Section 7.9 - Complaints*.
+The Quality Management Team analyzes positive feedback for opportunities to improve, and negative feedback is handled in accordance with [*Section 7.9 - Complaints*](#79-complaints).

 ## 8.7 Corrective Actions (Option A) ##

 #### 8.7.1 Nonconformities ####

-When a nonconformity occurs, the laboratory responds in accordance with the *Quality System Procedure - Nonconforming Work*.
+When a nonconformity occurs, the laboratory responds in accordance with the [*Quality System Procedure - Control of Nonconforming Work*](QSPs/Control of Nonconforming Work.md).

 #### 8.7.2 Corrective Actions for Nonconformities ####

 Appropriate corrective actions are made in response to a nonconformity.
-Additional information about corrective actions and nonconforming work can be found in the *Quality System Procedure - Management Review*.
+Additional information about corrective actions and nonconforming work can be found in the [*Quality System Procedure - Management Review*](QSPs/Management Review.md).

 #### 8.7.3 Records of Corrective Actions ####

-Records of nonconforming work and corrective actions are maintained in accordance with the *Quality System Procedure - Management Review*.
+Records of nonconforming work and corrective actions are maintained in accordance with the [*Quality System Procedure - Management Review*](QSPs/Management Review.md).

 ## 8.8 Internal Audits (Option A) ##